AmrDeveloper/GQL/docs/index.md

 SELECT * FROM commits
 SELECT name, email FROM commits
-SELECT name, email FROM commits ORDER BY name DES SELECT name, email FROM commits WHERE name contains "gmail" ORDER BY name SELECT * FROM commits WHERE LOWER(name) = "amrdeveloper" SELECT name FROM commits GROUP By name
+SELECT name, email FROM commits ORDER BY name DESC, email ASC SELECT name, email FROM commits WHERE name LIKE "%gmail%" ORDER BY name SELECT * FROM commits WHERE LOWER(name) = "amrdeveloper" SELECT name FROM commits GROUP By name
 SELECT name FROM commits GROUP By name having name = "AmrDeveloper"

 SELECT * FROM branches
 SELECT * FROM branches WHERE is_head = true
-SELECT * FROM branches WHERE name ends_with "master" SELECT * FROM branches WHERE name contains "origin"
+SELECT name, LEN(name) FROM branches

 SELECT * FROM tags
 SELECT * FROM tags OFFSET 1 LIMIT 1